wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 WantedBy=multi-user.target
    </pre>

    ### Restore from Snapshot

+   Snapshots are intended for full Disaster Recovery, not for selective restore back to a specific point in the past (like GitHub can do).

-1. Snapshots are intended for utter Disaster Recovery, to restore to a fresh set of Consul servers.
+1. To restore to a fresh set of Consul servers.

-   <pre>consul snapshot restore</pre>
+   <pre><strong>consul snapshot restore</strong></pre>

    CAUTION: A Consul server stops processing while performing a restore.
 You don't want it working anyway.` `1